gverdugo347/Motivational-Words-of-the-Day-Box/README.md

 The device was created to fulfill the need for an engaging and consistent source of morning motivation for students with extensive learning needs.

 We hope this project motivates many students!
+The files above includes the code for the Matrix Portal m4 and the file for the laser cut box.